superpool/bitcoincore-universal-pool/README.md

 - fresh

 Features
-- Support for HTTP and Stratum mining
+- Support Stratum mining
+- Support vardiff
 - Detailed block stats with luck percentage and full reward
 - Separate stats for workers
 - PPLNS block reward

 Configuration
 - Configuration is actually simple, just read it twice and think twice before changing defaults.
+- We highly recommend to use Ubuntu 16.04 LTS (all our pool tested on this OS)

 Credits
 - modifed by AME Corp